The Henley College (Henley-on-Thames): Current campus

 The college offers a range of academic and vocational courses including more than 60 A-Levels, BTEC and other courses and also a number of vocational and part-time day and evening courses.
 Among the sports on offer are rugby union, football, basketball, netball and rowing.
 College rugby is linked with the London Wasps academy.
 A recently completed sports hall has been built at a cost of £2 million.
 Since its foundation the college has more than doubled in size and its catchment area has extended to cover a large part of the Thames Valley.
 The college was awarded Beacon status in 2010.

 The college consists of two campuses, Deanfield and Rotherfield.
 A third campus, Southfield, was demolished in 1998 and the land sold to fund improvements to the rest of the site, notably a new building on the Deanfield campus.

+Notable staff

+The botanist Vera Paul taught at the school.